 Film, flashcards, video tapes, compact disks, DVD's, etc. may be mailed to the Bureau, with a letter explaining the processing to be done.
 In some instances, limited numbers of images for processing may be submitted via e-mail (there is a limit as to the size of the files that can be effectively sent and downloaded).
 Bureau of Fire and Arson Investigations investigators have access to a shared virtual drive allowing a more convenient submission of images and image processing requests.

 The Bureau provided photographic processing for the Division of State Fire Marshal from 1990 through 2007.
 Since the Bureau of Fire and Arson Investigations began its move to the use of digital cameras in 1998, the need for conventional 35mm film processing declined and had virtually disappeared by 2007.
 As a result, the Bureau phased out its ability to process 35mm film in 2007.
 The Bureau continues to archive pre-2007 35mm film for BFAI investigators.

 Over the years, the Bureau has experienced an increase in the number of "public records requests' it receives.
 Because records of analyses, photographs and digital images are used in criminal and civil litigation, it is often necessary to prepare reproductions, prints, and enlargements for attorneys and investigators.
 In some cases, a compact disc (or DVD) with copies of the scanned photographs, digital images, or case files are requested.
-From July 1, 2011 to June 30, 2012, the Bureau processed 189 records requests.
+From January 1, 2013 through December 31, 2013, the Bureau processed 169 records requests.
 For public records requests made by private attorneys and investigators, the cost of processing must be paid by check to the Florida Department of Financial Services.
 Please contact Ann Walker at the laboratory should you have any questions.